dongjiancheng77/dongjiancheng77.github.io/_posts/2018-03-22-physics-sim.markdown

 categories: Projects

 ---
-The project has advanced to the finals of the 9th China International College Students' "Internet+" Innovation and Entrepreneurship Competition.I provided the primary technical support for this project.
+I provided primary technical support for our project, which advanced to the *finals of the 9th China International College Students' "Internet+" Innovation and Entrepreneurship Competition*.